github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-a-minimum-specification-for-codespace-machines.md

    You can specify any or all of the options: `cpus`, `memory`, and `storage`.

-   To check the specifications of the {% data variables.product.prodname_codespaces %} machine types that are currently available for your repository, step through the process of creating a codespace until you see the choice of machine types.
+   To check the specifications of the {% data variables.product.prodname_github_codespaces %} machine types that are currently available for your repository, step through the process of creating a codespace until you see the choice of machine types.
 For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."

 1. Save the file and commit your changes to the required branch of the repository.